 Restore works with children and adolescents, as well as adults.

-We take the protection of children very seriously; not least because they may be less aware of the risks, consequences and safeguards concerned and their rights in relation to processing data (GDPR Recital 38).
+We take the protection of children very seriously; not least because they may be less aware of the risks, consequences and safeguards concerned and their rights in relation to processing data (UK GDPR Recital 38).

 Restore has a separate safeguarding policy in place for working with children, adolescents and vulnerable adults.

-13. In the event of a data breach (GDPR Chapter 4 Article 33)
+13. In the event of a data breach (UK GDPR Chapter 4 Article 33)

 In the unlikely event that your personal information is breached in any way, the Data Controller will inform the supervisory authority within 72 hours after having become aware of the breach, unless the Data Controller is able to demonstrate, in accordance with the accountability principle, that the personal data breach is unlikely to result in a risk to the rights and freedoms of natural persons.